cakephp/docs/en/controllers/request-response.rst

         'Content-type: application/pdf'
     ));

-Setting the same header multiple times will result in overwriting the previous values, just like regular header calls.
+Setting the same :php:meth:`~CakeResponse::header()` multiple times will result in overwriting the previous values, just like regular header calls.
 Headers are not sent when :php:meth:`CakeResponse::header()` is called; instead they are buffered until the response is actually sent.